-is warm Bearings should be lubricated while stationary and the motor Locate the grease inlet, clean the area, and replace the
+Bearings should be lubricated while stationary and the motor LUBRICATION PROCEDURE is warm Locate the grease inlet, clean the area, and replace the

 - pipe plug with a grease fitting.
 Locate and remove the grease - until clean grease appears at the grease drain, at the grease relief, or along the shaft opening.